carlmylo/docu-rpcs3/english/troubleshooting/controllers.md

                         </div>
                         <div id="collapseThree" class="panel-collapse collapse noCrossRef">
                             <div class="panel-body">
-                                This is an infamous Rock Band 3 bug called the "double cymbal glitch" and plagues all versions of Rock Band 3, even console versions.
-You can try to slightly [[flam]](https://en.wikipedia.org/wiki/Drum_rudiment#Flam) the two inputs to get around this.
+                                This is an infamous Rock Band 3 bug called the “double cymbal glitch” and plagues all versions of Rock Band 3, even console versions.
+You can try to slightly <a href="https://en.wikipedia.org/wiki/Drum_rudiment#Flam">[flam]</a> the two inputs to get around this.
                             </div>
                         </div>
                     </div>